Proglucagon

-Proglucagon is a protein that is cleaved from preproglucagon.
-Preproglucagon in humans is encoded by the GCG gene.
+Proglucagon is a protein that is a precursor of glucagon and several other components.
+It is cleaved from preproglucagon.

-Proglucagon is a precursor of glucagon, and several other components.
-It is generated in the alpha cells of the pancreas and in the intestinal L cells in the distal ileum and colon.
-It is also cleaved into the following components in different organs:
+Proglucagon is generated in the alpha cells of the pancreas and in the intestinal L cells in the distal ileum and colon.

+Preproglucagon in humans is encoded by the GCG gene and is composed of 180 amino-acid residues.

+More specifically, preproglucagon is cleaved into the following components in different organs: